-While plenty of resorts likely offer cheap or subsidized housing to their employees — see No. 3, below — few are as majestic as Yellowstone, with its geyser, waterfalls, bears, and basalt formations.
-And Yellowstone, which straddles three states and is unimaginably massive, offers company housing to its employees.
+While plenty of resorts likely offer hous to their employees — see No. 3, below — few are as majestic as Yellowstone, with its geyser, waterfalls, bears, and basalt formations.
+And Yellowstone, which straddles three states and is unimaginably massive, offers housing benefits to its employees.
 According to the website, housing is not quite free.
 The cost is based on hours worked, but it cannot exceed $42 in a two week period — so, at a maximum of $3 per night, it’s basically free.
 That’s insanely cheap, even in Wyoming.

 Meals don’t come free at Yellowstone, however.
 Again, the cost of your dining plan is based on the number of hours you work, but it cannot exceed $151 for every two weeks for all-you-can-eat three meals a day.
 At $14 a day, maximum for room and board on top of a presumably decent paycheck, it’s not bad for living on one of the most beautiful nature reserves in the world.
 Look out for that caldera, though.

 3. Cruise Ships (and resorts in general)